eslint/rfcs/designs/2019-allow-all-directives-in-line-comments/README.md

 ## Alternatives

-An earlier revision of this RFC suggested reporting an error/warning when a directive that is only supported in a bock comment was found in a line comment.
+An earlier revision of this RFC suggested reporting an error/warning when a directive that is only supported in a block comment was found in a line comment.
 See the following section for a discussion of why this may be a worth doing in addition to the changes detailed above.

 ## Optional Short Term Improvements